-Because I work full-time in a job that isn’t related to writing, I like to track the cool milestones in my writing career:
+Because I work full-time in a day job that isn’t related to writing, I like to track cool milestones in my writing career.
+Below are the best ones so far:

 By 2019 I have been published by some very cool places (including Writers Bloc and Australian literary journal Going Down Swinging).
 In November 2019 I get to add another feather to my cap, this time being published online by renowned travel authority Lonely Planet and credited as “Emma Michelle: Lonely…Read More